jgstew/jgstew.github.io/_posts/2025-07-16-Create-AutoPkg-Recipes-From-Scratch.md

 From here, AutoPkg can import this into your preferred management tool, you can test it, and run on a target systems.

+## Example: Firefox Windows Chocolatey Recipe

+Now that we have a working download recipe for FireFox for Windows, we need to create a recipe to "package" it for a distribution tool.

+For this example, we are going to make a chocolatey package.

+We are going to start with a working example then turn it into a template so that we can automate the creation of it using AutoPkg.

+In this case we are going to bundle the Firefox download into the chocolatey package itself, so then this can be deployed to systems that do not have an internet connection.

+Here is a working example that installs an outdated version of FireFox: